R-Jim/godot-auto-battler-projector/MCP_SETUP.md

 1. Make sure you activated the virtual environment
 2. Re-run `pip install -r requirements.txt`
 3. Check Python version is 3.10+

+### Memory leaks or lingering processes
+The MCP server now includes comprehensive process cleanup to prevent memory leaks:
+- All Godot processes are terminated after command completion
+- Process tracking ensures all spawned processes are monitored
+- Timeout handling with forced termination for stuck processes
+- Process groups are used to ensure child processes are also terminated
+- Manual cleanup available via the `cleanup_processes` tool
+- Cleanup scripts: `./cleanup_godot.sh` for aggressive manual cleanup
+- Enhanced test runner script with automatic cleanup on exit
+- Signal handlers ensure cleanup on interruption (Ctrl+C)

 Note: The "Import could not be resolved" error in your editor is normal before running the setup script.
 The MCP package will be installed in the virtual environment when you run `./setup_mcp.sh`.